Customer at the Heart

 A quick recap on the four quadrants in the Customer at the Heart model before we go any further:

 1. LEADERSHIP.
 The most important quadrant.
-Good Customer Excellence programmes are ALWAYS led from the top
+Good Customer Experience (CX) programmes are ALWAYS led from the top

 2. STRATEGY.
-Good CX programmes link customer, product and organisational strategy explicitly to the voice of the customer
+Good CX programmes link customer, product, operational and organisational strategy explicitly to customer needs

 3. EXECUTION.
-Success requires properly resourced teams that are brilliant at executing the Strategy
+Success requires properly resourced CX teams that are brilliant at executing the Strategy

 4. CULTURE.
 Finally, Customer Excellence must become integral to the DNA of the organisation: “it’s how we do things around here”